IoT – from theory to application

 A relatively cheap RFID chip solution on a commercial product can give you tracking information about products in transit and your factory-to-store sales time.
 This means you can use that data to work out more effective means of transit over long distance, or collect sales numbers as they happen to get ahead of the next shipment.

 This relatively simple solution gives a comparatively small amount of data to help you understand the products and their movements.
 However, understanding your customers and making the most of their data can be more complicated than working with products.

 This could mean building an app or a device that fits into their daily life and gathers data for you to help understand their habits on a deeper level.

 Financial industries use banking apps to track customer spending behaviours to pinpoint when they are ready for a better card or plan.
-Fitness industries use FitBit trackers and apps to remind customers to go to the gym and engage with special offers.
-Whereas telcos use mobile data and tracking to see where customers use most of their data and highlight more cost effective plans or new devices.
+Fitness industries use apps to remind customers to go to the gym and engage with special offers.
+Telcos use mobile data and tracking to see how customers use most of their data and highlight more cost effective plans or new devices.